- Q. What kind of test subjects are included in EJU?

 Q. Which test subjects should I take?

-A. You must take the test subjects specified by the schools that you wish to attend.
+A. You must take the test subjects designated by the schools that you wish to attend.
 Failing to take those subjects will prevent you from applying to those schools, so be sure to confirm the specific requirements.

-As noted, the EJU is taken by selecting test subjects from the Japanese as a Foreign Language; Science (Biology, Chemistry and Physics); Japan and the World; and Mathematics sessions.
+As noted, EJU is taken by selecting test subjects from the Japanese as a Foreign Language; Science (Biology, Chemistry and Physics); Japan and the World; and Mathematics sessions.
 However, because the Science and the Japan and the World tests are conducted in the same time, they cannot be taken at the same session.

 Q. What type of test subject is Japan and the World?